Tandag: History

 In several separate attacks between 1754 and 1767, the Moro pirates wrought havoc and destruction to Tandag.
 Father Jose Ducos, a Jesuit from Iligan, came to the rescue and rebuilt Tandag.
 He established the Tandag Garrison and restored the Tandag priory.
 Although a part of the Tandag fort survived, it was demolished during the Second World War.
 Calamities like typhoons and earthquakes destroyed what remained of it.
 This explains why there are no remains of these structures that could be seen today.

-During World War II for much of the war, Tandag was free from Japanese occupation when the American and Filipino military forces surrendered in May 1942.
+During World War II, for much of the war Tandag was free from the Japanese occupation that followed the American and Filipino military forces' surrender in May 1942.
 However, on April 27, 1944, about 500 Japanese troops landed by a number of boats a short distance outside town.
 Most of the residents fled to the mountains nearby when the Japanese arrived.
 The 10th Military District of the U.S. Army maintained a guerrilla presence in Mindanao in World War II.
 Capt.
 Charles Hansen led a small group of guerrillas against the Japanese.
 Outnumbered, the guerrillas were unable to dislodge the Japanese and about ten days later another group of guerrillas made a second attempt to force the Japanese out.
-The Japanese remained in town several weeks and left after causing much damage in Tandag.
+The Japanese remained in town several weeks and left after causing much damage in Tandag.Kent Holmes, Wendell Fertig and His Guerrilla Forces in the Philippines: Fighting the Japanese Occupation, 1942–1945 (Jefferson, N.C.: McFarland & Co., 2015), p.
+72.

 Real transformation was finally afforded to Tandag via Republic Act No. 2786, an act that created Surigao del Sur and whose salient measure made Tandag the capital and seat of the provincial government of Surigao del Sur.